 In view of the preparation for the implementation of the EU acquis and international instruments mentioned in relevant Annexes to the Association Agreement, the Parties will cooperate in:

+Supporting Georgia to gradually approximate its legislation to the relevant EU legislation and international instruments within the stipulated timeframes in annex XXIX of the Association Agreement.

 Strengthening consumer protection in Georgia, notably through training of government officials and other consumer interest representatives on the approximation with EU legislation and its subsequent implementation.